-The Systems Engineering Tool for Intelligent Transportation (SET-IT) Version 0.1.5 is available as a download from the Tools page.
+The Systems Engineering Tool for Intelligent Transportation (SET-IT) Version 0.3.7 is available as a download from the Tools page.
 This version adds the ability to 'route' information flows through a data distribution system, new validation tools to check your architecture, and a sample architecture to see how enabling support services can be drawn using SET-IT.
 See the Tools page and Readme file for more details.

 CVRIA has been updated to Version 2.2.

 In CVRIA 2.2, the separate "Signal Phase & Timing" application has been removed and the

 "Connected Vehicle Map Management" application is now, simply, "Map Management."

 Other smaller changes have been made to the Communications, Enterprise, and Physical views to support SET-IT.

 Click here to see the details of What's changed in CVRIA 2.2!